mozilla/addons-server/docs/topics/api/discovery.rst

  .. http:get:: /api/v3/discovery/

     :query string lang: Activate translations in the specific language for that query.
 (See :ref:`translated fields <api-overview-translations>`)
+    :query string edition: Return content for a specific edition of Firefox.
+Currently only ``china`` is supported.
     :>json int count: The number of results for this query.
     :>json array results: The array containing the results for this query.
     :>json string results[].heading: The heading for this item.
 May contain some HTML tags.